What Is a llms.txt File and How to Use It for AI Visibility in 2026

 Start by auditing your top content.
 Create your llms.txt.
 Watch your AI visibility grow.

-For the full blueprint on dominating AI search, read our Generative Engine Optimization (GEO) guide.
+For a complete strategy on dominating AI search, read our How to Scale Business Organic Traffic with AI: A Step-by-Step Guide.
 It covers everything from schema to content architecture—and yes, llms.txt is just the beginning.

 💡